MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

  * **Show location** - show arrow symbol at current position
  * **Follow location** - pan and center screen to follow the current position
- * **Go to current location** - go to and zoom in to the current position
+ * **Go to current location** - go to and zoom in to the current position " **Go to coordinates...** - go to and zoom in to coordinates or an open location code
  * **Start GPX track** - start recording a GPX track
  * **Pause GPX track** - pause recording the current GPX track
  * **Clear GPX track** - clear the current GPX track